dfinity/motoko/design/IDL.md

 <primtype> ::= ... | null | ...
 ```

-#### Unavailable
+#### Reserved

-The type `unavailable` is a type with unknown content that ought to be ignored.
+The type `reserved` is a type with unknown content that ought to be ignored.
 Its purpose is to occupy field ids in records in order to prevent backwards/forwards compatibility problems, see the description of record types below.
 ```
-<primtype> ::= ... | unavailable
+<primtype> ::= ... | reserved
 ```
 **Note:** This type has a similar role as *reserved fields* in proto buffers.